-Tours & Learning
+Tours & Training

 With all of the excitement about cider, lots of folks are calling and stopping by to learn about cidermaking and orcharding.
 We are very happy to see the cider revival taking root and want to help direct people to good resources and encourage a bountiful cider culture.
 Since Finnriver is a dynamic family business and we are always juggling apples (and little kids and busted tractors and bins of bottles and farm events etc.) we are not generally available for in-person 'how to' appointments.
 However, here are some great options for learning more:

 Anyone and everyone is most welcome to visit our Tasting Room, open daily from 12-5, for a cider & wine tasting and the opporunity to view the production barn.
 We kindly ask that you do not attend a tasting with the expectation of getting detailed 'how to' questions answered.
 If you have follow-up questions specific to production or orcharding, please email email@example.com and he'll do his best to provide a timely and helpful response.
 Or, see below about summer weekend production tours.